top of page

 I realise not many chronic pain specialists will be asking you about housekeeping or feeling proud of your house and home.
 But as I said above it is an important key that may open pain-free or painless times in the future.

 Memories, thoughts and habits are strange but valuable things.
-They can be either good or bad but there's nothing we can do, sometimes.
+They can be either good or bad but sometimes changes need to be made - change those perfectionist neural networks in your brain.

 I just like to end this blog with a story of my own and it brings in a memory getting planted in my brain that I cannot get rid of, as you've read above a lot of our thoughts and actions and rituals govern much of our day and hence influence the level of chronic pain that we have to live with.